We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - True multi-currency selling is possible with Shopify — something that can’t be said for a lot of competing platforms.

-- Shopify’s automatic tax calculation tools are comprehensive and have the potential to save merchants a lot of time and admin.
+- Its automatic tax calculation tools are excellent (particularly where VAT MOSS is concerned) and have the potential to save merchants a lot of time and admin.

-- You can use any Shopify plan (except ‘Starter’) to create versions of your site in up to 20 different languages.
+- You can use any Shopify plan (except ‘Starter’) to create versions of your store in up to 20 different languages.

-- Depending on your country of operation, you can avail of generous shipping discounts if you use the built-in ‘Shopify Shipping’ service.
+- You can avail of generous shipping discounts if you use the built-in ‘Shopify Shipping’ service.

-- The Starter plan’s ‘Buy Button’ allows you to use Shopify to add a shopping cart easily to any website or online business presence.
+- The ‘Buy Button’ feature allows you to use Shopify to add a shopping cart easily to any website or online business presence.

-- You can extend Shopify’s core functionality easily thanks to a huge range of apps and integrations (although note that you will often have to pay to get the most out of them).
+- You can extend Shopify’s core functionality easily thanks to a huge range of apps and integrations.

-- Search engine optimization features are good, and you can use Yoast with Shopify.
+- Shopify’s SEO features are good, and you can use Yoast with the platform.

-- The number of free themes provided (12) is quite low compared to competing online store builders.
+- The number of free themes provided, 13, is quite low compared to the number offered by competing online store builders.

-- Key functionality that you might expect to be provided out of the box often requires installation of an app.
-This can sometimes make store setup slightly more complicated than you might like, add to your costs, or slow your site down.
+- Key functionality that you might expect to be provided out of the box often requires installation of a paid-for app.

-- Adding custom fields such as text boxes or file upload options, while doable, is unnecessarily complicated (or involves purchasing an app).
+- Adding custom fields such as text boxes or file upload options, while doable, is unnecessarily complicated.

 - Shopify’s built-in payment processor, Shopify Payments, only allows you to sell from certain countries.